Past, Current, and Future Exhibitions

 Genesis 2 and Plastic Menagerie, 2023

-On Exhibit, at the AuSable Artisan Village, from August 25th to September 10th
+Exhibition Dates: AuSable Artisan Village, from August 25th to September 10th, 2023

-Merged: d'Art's Third National Exhibition of Collage and Assemblage
+Merged: d'Art's Third National Juried Exhibition of Collage and Assemblage

 I used both collage and assemblage to create my way through “My Journey.”
 I have included Yesterday, Right Now, and Tomorrow all at once through my creative process.
 I used gelli plate collage papers to cover the flaps and doors that open and close.
 I also incorporated hand drawings on paper and a reimagined lamp base, so the assemblage can spin with the turn of your hand.
 I wanted the viewer to move through time, place, and space.
 Doing this three dimensionally and interactively creates an awareness of time shifting and changing: a liminal experience.